 Returns an array of cells for the estimated error/standard deviation of the model's parameters.

-Phi is the GLM dispersion paramter.
-Phi is only meaningful for Binomial (1/batch or trial size) and for Guassian (variance).
+- is the GLM dispersion paramter.
+Phi is only meaningful for Binomial (1/batch or trial size) and Gaussian (variance).

 - The underlying model is described here.

-- The number of betas must equal to the number of explanatory variables (i.e. X) plus one (intercept).
+- The betas must equal the number of explanatory variables (i.e., X) plus one (intercept).

 - For GLM with Poisson distribution, the value of the dispersion factor (Phi) must be either missing or equal to one.

-- For GLM with Binomial distribution, the value of the dispersion factor (Phi) must be a positive fraction (greater than zero, and less than one).
+- For GLM with Binomial distribution, the dispersion factor (Phi) value must be a positive fraction (greater than zero and less than one).

-- For GLM with Guassian distribution, the dispersion factor (Phi) value must be positive.
+- For GLM with Gaussian distribution, the dispersion factor (Phi) value must be positive.